cshintov/nomad-toolkit/node_upgrade/README.md

 - [x] verify the image exist in dockerhub
     - let's start with this, sometimes we weill have to build the image from binary
 - [x] update image, push, get commit hash
+- [ ] verify the gitlab build is successful

 - ref: https://github.com/hashicorp/nomad/pull/12591